What is an Internship?

 Internships are hands-on experiences that relate to a specific major or career interest and usually involve training and responsibilities for which the student has already completed appropriate academic coursework.
 An internship may be full-time or part-time for the duration of a semester or summer.
-Internships are often non-paid although a stipend or some pay may be provided by some organizations.
+Whether an internship is paid or unpaid, the primary emphasis is on the learning focus of the experience.
 Mount St. Mary's offers support for credit-based internship as well as non-credit based internships.
 Internships for both non-credit and credit are open to all majors.

 The goal of Mount St. Mary's University's internship program is to provide students with a valuable experience as well as the ability to gain marketable skills for their field of interest.
 Internships provide a "free try" at a career - enabling the student to work at the internship site for a period of time without any long term commitment in order to see what it could take to be a part of the industry.
 Participating in an internship can often times lead to a full time offer from the employer.

 The National Association of Colleges and Employers conducted a student survey in 2010 which showed that 42.3 percent of seniors who had internship experience and applied for a job received at least one job offer.
 Conversely, only 30.7 percent of seniors without internship experience who applied for a job received an offer.

 Improve your human relations skills

 Use resources that are not available on campus

 Explore a potential career field